surge-synthesizer/monique-monosynth/README.md

 as part of the surge-synth-team family of products.
 We are thrilled Thomas chose to combine efforts with the rest of the team.

-On of our earliest to-do items as we open source the synth is to write this README properly.
+One of our earliest to-do items as we open source the synth is to write this README properly.

 # How to build Monique